 Let’s get acquainted: I’m Linnaea.

-I’m nineteen, usually quiet, sometimes bossy.
-I love to bake, read, take pictures, ride horses, write, ski deep powder, and speak Pig Latin.
+I’m twenty, usually quiet, sometimes bossy.
+I love to bake, read, take pictures, ride horses, write, ski deep powder, and laugh at my own weird jokes.
+I like Doctor Who, but could never really get hooked on The Office or Gilmore Girls.
+I don’t like cabbage, asparagus, homework, or being cold.
 I have six sisters, no brothers.
 My family lives half an hour away from the nearest grocery store and about four hours away from the nearest mall (I think I have only been in a mall about ten times in my life.
 Escalators are a novelty, and, frankly, a bit terrifying).

 My family, and thus my home, is on a organic beef ranch in the mountains of Idaho.
 I love it there.

 HOWEVER, Now that I’m “all grown up” aka “adulting,” you’ll find me far from home going to college in the city.
 I’m majoring in Business Management and Entrepreneurship.
 Yes, I miss home a lot.
 Yes, I cook in college and it’s the only thing that keeps me sane.
 And, yes, sometimes I don’t have time to cook and end up eating cereal for dinner.

 Here’s a picture of the ranch to add to the homesickness:

 There’s plenty to do on a ranch or in college rushing between classes.
 So why, you ask, do I bother to run this blog?